endlessashley/employee-tracker/README.md

 ## Installation
   * Refer to Node.js and MySQL documentation to install.
   * To install the dependencies needed, enter the command "npm i" into the terminal.
-  * To install necessary dependencies, run the following command:

   ## Usage